Comp Rel Courses – upcoming semester with descriptions and overall

 - Thematic topics that explore patterns across Eastern and Western traditions

-300 Level Study of World History and Ethics
+300 Level Study of World Religion, Culture & History and Ethics in the World

 - Advanced level study applying appropriate methodologies to a variety topics, such as major historical events, gender, literature and the arts, classical theories of ethics